BeranLukas/Project-big-repositories-LFS/GIT LFS.md

 In order to work with Git LFS, proper hosting (e.g., Bitbucket Cloud, etc.) is required.
 If we use the repository, we will need Git LFS command-line client or some GUI client (e.g., Sourcetree).

-# Instalation
+# Installation

 Firstly, we download the git extension.
 There are three ways how to do it.
 1. Download it via a package manager (`brew install git-lfs`, `port install git-lfs`, etc.)
 2. Download it from [the project website](https://git-lfs.github.com/).
 3. Download a free Git GUI client that includes Git LFS, such as [Sourcetree](https://www.sourcetreeapp.com/).

-Then, install the Git command line extension.
+Then, install the Git command line extension: `git lfs install`

-`git lfs install`
+# How to create a new Git LFS repository

-#
+# How to clone a Git LFS repository